axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 2. `import` withReact
 3. `import` any web components you need
 4. bind `withReact` to you `import`ed React version
+5. wrap all your needed web components
    - and may pass optional options
-5. wrap all your needed web components
 6. use them like regular React components in your app

    **Note:** events work similiar to React's standard events, but each web components could trigger custom events.
-Make sure to check the out the web-components documentation itself!
+Make sure to check them out at the web-components documentation itself!

 ```js
 // import your dependencies - 1, 2, and 3